Redefining a 'special relationship': Trump and May to talk trade

 Britain has yet to launch its exit negotiations with the European Union, promising to do so before the end of March, and faces some of the toughest talks it has waged since World War Two to end a relationship of more than 40 years.

-May says she will leave the EU's single market, instead focusing on winning a free trade deal with the bloc and agreements with other countries.
+May says she will leave the EU's single market of 500 million consumers, instead focusing on winning a free trade deal with the bloc and agreements with other countries such as the United States, India, New Zealand and Australia.

 By making clear she will cut ties with the EU unless she wins a good deal, some experts say she has handed the United States and other countries the upper hand in any future talks.